The Non-Abelian Casimir Effect for Plates, Symmetrical Tube and Box on the Lattice: Results

 The goal of this section is to understand the temperature dependence of the Casimir potential.
 It is suggested in Ref.\ \cite{Chernodub:2018pmt} that in the two-dimensional non-abelian gauge theory, where the Casimir effect was studied for parallel wires in SU(2), the region between the wires is a Casimir-induced deconfined phase.
 As a result, the gluons in this finite region exhibit similar behaviour to thermal glueballs in a heat-bath at finite temperature.
 This is attributed to the absence of the periodicity of gluonic fields in the presence of Casimir boundaries.
 The same behaviour is observed for parallel plates in SU(3) \cite{Chernodub:2023dok} where these thermal glueballs are interpreted as colourless states of gluons bound to their negatively coloured images on the chromoelectric boundary.

 This suggestion is also supported by evidence of the measured mass of the relevant degrees of freedom in the Casimir interaction, $M_{\text{Cas}}$ in Eq.\ (\ref{eqn:vcas_fit}).
 The Casimir mass was shown to assume a lower value than the lightest ground state glueball in SU(2) \cite{Chernodub:2018pmt} and SU(3) \cite{Chernodub:2023dok}, which should be the lowest mass in the pure gluonic system.
-The reduced glueball mass in the `heat-bath' Casimir cavity is consistent with finite temperature lattice measurements of thermal glueball properties, which show that the mass of the lightest glueball, $M_{0^{++}}$, decreases with temperature, even in the confined phase, with a mass reduction of up to $\sim 20\%$ around $T_c$ in SU(3) \cite{Ishii:2002ww,Meng:2009hq}.
+The reduced glueball mass in the `heat-bath' Casimir cavity is inconsistent with finite temperature lattice measurements of thermal glueball properties, which show that the pole mass of the glueball ground state does not change below $T_c$, but increases with temperature above $T_c$ \cite{Arikawa:2025kjx}.
+This glueball mass dependence above $T_c$ is opposite to the results of previous studies \cite{Ishii:2002ww,Meng:2009hq}.

 The discussion of the Casimir mass in the non-abelian theory for parallel wires in (2+1)D and plates in (3+1)D for both SU(2) and SU(3) is expanded on in Ref.\ \cite{Ngwenya:2025mpo}.
 Similarly, a Casimir mass lower than the lightest glueball, $M_{0^{++}}$, in the corresponding theories at temperatures corresponding to the confined phase is obtained.
 While we have studied the Casimir effect for the tube and box geometries, at the present stage, we have not performed Casimir mass calculations to test for any geometry dependence in the three-dimensional theory.